mongodb/docs/source/administration/monitoring.rst

 irregularities.
 Check the following fields in the :doc:`serverStatus
 </reference/server-status>` document:

-- :mongodb:status:`globalLock.activeClients` contains a counter of the total number of clients with active operations in progress or queued.
+- :status:`globalLock.activeClients` contains a counter of the total number of clients with active operations in progress or queued.

-- :mongodb:status:`connections` is a container for the following two fields:
+- :status:`connections` is a container for the following two fields:

-  - :mongodb:status:`connections.current` the total number of current clients that connect to the database instance.
+  - :status:`connections.current` the total number of current clients that connect to the database instance.

-  - :mongodb:status:`connections.available` the total number of unused collections available for new clients.
+  - :status:`connections.available` the total number of unused collections available for new clients.

 If requests are high because there are many concurrent application